apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 ### sidebarCategories

 The `sidebarCategories` option is an object keyed by category titles.
 Each entry in the object is an array of page paths.
-The path should resemble the location of a markdown file in the git repository, relative to the directory specified by the `contentDir` theme option.
+The path should resemble the location of a markdown file in the git repository, relative to the directory specified by the `contentDir` theme option, and without the _.md_ extension.
 Sidebar navigation items that are **not** a member of a category live under the `null` key.

 ```js
 {